What are Elements?

 - Tap Elements > select the element you’d like to add to your project

-When you use an element in a project, the project maintains the link to the original element, so any changes you make will reflected in projects that use this element.
+When you use an element in a project, the project maintains the link to the original element.
+Therefore, any changes you make will reflect in projects that use this element.

 Changing element properties and text

 To edit an element’s text or other properties, select the element, then tap the Element Properties button.

 If the element contains text, you'll see one or more text fields, depending on the element.
 To edit it, tap the empty text field, then type your own text.